beneisner/beneisner.github.io/index.md

 # ❗❗❗ Recent News ❗❗❗

+- 9/10/22: Our [paper](https://openreview.net/forum?id=YmJi0bTfeNX) on learning dense, optimization-based pose estimation for robotics tasks, was accepted to CoRL 2022!

 - 7/11/22: I started an internship at DeepMind on the Robotics team in London!

 - 6/20/22: Our [paper](https://sites.google.com/view/articulated-flowbot-3d) on learning 3D flow for articulation manipulation was nominated for Best Paper at RSS 2022!